What Are the Duties of Nonprofit Directors?

-Boards of directors may be designated by any name: trustees, regents, directors, or council.
-But regardless of the name, if management of the nonprofit is placed on the board, the board has legal and ethical duties that cannot be delegated to others.
-These duties include:
+But regardless of the name, if management of the nonprofit corporation is placed with the board, the board has legal and ethical duties that cannot be delegated to others.

 (1) Legal Oversight.